Local-first browser tools

 No upload step

 Core workflows process files directly on the user's device.
-The file does not need to leave the browser to be resized, converted, merged, validated, or transformed.
+The file does not need to leave the browser to be merged, cleaned of metadata, converted, or transformed.

 02